 SFR Loans.
 We originate mainly non-qualified, alternative documentation SFR mortgage loans through correspondent relationships or through our branch network or retail channel to accommodate the needs of the Asian-American market.
-Our loan product is a five- and seven-year hybrid adjustable mortgage with a current start rate of 5.50%-5.875% plus 0%-1% in points, which re-prices after five or seven years to the one-year LIBOR plus 3.00%.
+Our loan product is a five- and seven-year hybrid adjustable mortgage with a current start rate of 4.375% plus 0%-1% in points, which re-prices after five or seven years to the one-year CMT plus 2.50%.
 We also offer qualified mortgage program as a correspondent to major banking financial institutions.
-As of December 31, 2018, we had \$881.2 million of SFR real estate loans, representing 41.1% of our total loan portfolio, excluding available for sale SFR loans.
-We had \$433,000 in non-performing single-family residential real estate loans as of December 31, 2018.
+As of December 31, 2019, we had \$957.3 million of SFR mortgage loans, representing 43.6% of our total loan portfolio, excluding available for sale SFR loans.
+We had three non-performing single-family residential real estate loans as of December 31, 2019 totaling \$1.3 million.

 We originate these non-qualified single-family residential mortgage loans both to sell and hold for investment.
 The loans held for investment are generally originated through our retail branch network to our customers, many of whom establish a deposit relationship with us.
-During 2018, we originated \$243.8 million of such loans through our retail channel, \$448.6 million through our correspondent channel and \$32.8 through our wholesale channel.
+During 2019, we originated \$309.6 million of such loans through our retail channel, and \$73.3 million through our correspondent and wholesale channel.

-We sell many of these non-qualified single-family residential mortgage loans to other Asian-American banks, fund managers and FNMA.
-While our loan sales to date have been primarily to two banks, we recently increased or loan sales to three banks and we are working to expand our network of entities who will acquire our SFR loan product.
+We sell many of these non-qualified single-family residential mortgage loans to other Asian-American banks, FNMA and other investors.
+We currently engage in loan sales to eight banks and private investors, and are working to expand our network of entities who will acquire our SFR loan product.
 Loans held for sale consist primarily of first trust deed mortgages on single-family residential properties located in California.
 Single-family residential mortgage loans held for sale are generally sold with the servicing rights retained.

 In our Eastern region, we originate 15-year and 30-year conforming mortgages which are sold directly to FNMA.
-From October 16, 2018 through December 31, 2018, we originated \$12.5 million of these loans.
+During 2019, we originated \$40.3 million of these loans.

 Consumer Loans.
 During 2018, we started an automobile lending unit to support the Chinese-American immigrant community.
 We do not expect material volumes of business in this area as it is an accommodation to our customers.
-As of December 31, 2018, such loans amounted to \$46,000.
+As of December 31, 2019, such loans amounted to \$761,000.